Mormon missionary: Prominent returned missionaries

-Prominent individuals who have served LDS missions include Aaron Eckhart (Switzerland/France), Shawn Bradley (Australia), Orson Scott Card (Brazil), Stephen Covey (England), Jon Heder (Japan), Ken Jennings (Spain), Elizabeth Smart (France), Lindsey Stirling (NYC), Elaine Bradley (Germany), Shannon Hale (Paraguay), Jon Huntsman Jr. (Taiwan), Brandon Sanderson (Korea), Mitt Romney (France), Paul Alan Cox (Samoa), Shay Carl (West Indies), Chad Lewis (Taiwan), Dale Murphy (Boston), and David Archuleta (Chile).
+Prominent individuals who have served LDS missions include Aaron Eckhart (Switzerland/France), Shawn Bradley (Australia), Orson Scott Card (Brazil), Stephen Covey (England), Jon Heder (Japan), Ken Jennings (Spain), Elizabeth Smart (France), Lindsey Stirling (NYC), Elaine Bradley (Germany), Shannon Hale (Paraguay), Jon Huntsman Jr. (Taiwan), Brandon Sanderson (Korea), Mitt Romney (France), Paul Alan Cox (Samoa), Shay Carl (West Indies), Chad Lewis (Taiwan), Dale Murphy (Boston), Taysom Hill (Australia), William Hopoate (Australia) and David Archuleta (Chile).

 History

 The LDS Church regards Samuel H. Smith, the younger brother of church founder Joseph Smith, as the church's first full-time missionary.
 Smith traveled from city to city, covering more than 4,000 miles, trying to sell copies of the Book of Mormon.
 The book was presented as evidence of Joseph Smith's prophetic calling.
 Phineas Young received a Book of Mormon from Samuel Smith and became an early member of the church.
 (Phineas' younger brother Brigham would later be baptized and become the 2nd president of the LDS Church.)

-During the 1850s missionaries were sent to Chile, France, Germany, Hawaii, India, Italy, Scandinavia, Switzerland and a number of other countries.
+During the 1850s missionaries were sent to Chile, France, Germany, Hawaii, India, Italy, Scandinavia, Switzerland and a number of other regions.

 In 1898, the church began allowing single women to be called as missionaries.
 The first two single female missionaries were Jennie Brimhall and Inez Knight, who were called to serve as companions in England.

 As more members became aware of Joseph Smith's First Vision during the late 1800s and early 1900s, it began to take on a prominent role in the conversion narrative.
 The story of the First Vision was first published in a missionary tract in 1910.

 Each mission was responsible for individually developing lessons until 1952 when, under the direction of Gordon B. Hinckley, the church published "A Systematic Program for Teaching the Gospel".
 In 1961, towards the beginning of the church's correlation effort, "A Uniform System for Teaching Investigators" was made mandatory church-wide.
 The missionary lessons, or "discussions", continued to be updated with major revisions approximately every decade up until the publication of Preach My Gospel in 2004.
 Early missionaries, like Samuel Smith, relied primarily on the story of the Book of Mormon to attract converts to the church.
 By the late 19th century, the story of Joseph Smith's first vision had gained prominence and was given an important role in the official missionary lessons.